Generalization Bounds: Perspectives from Information Theory and PAC-Bayes: Bibliographic Remarks and Additional Perspectives

-Here,~$I(T;Y)$ captures the \emph{sufficiency} of~$T$, in the sense that it is informative of~$Y$, while~$I(X;T)$ measures the \emph{minimality} of~$T$, in the sense that it does not capture aspects of~$X$ that are unnecessary for predicting~$Y$.
+Here,~$I(T;Y)$ captures the \emph{sufficiency} of~$T$, in the sense that it is informative of~$Y$, while~$I(X;T)$ measures the \emph{minimality} of~$T$, in the sense that it only captures aspects of~$X$ that are necessary for predicting~$Y$.
 The parameter~$\beta$ controls the trade-off between these two objectives.
-While originally motivated by compression in information theory,~\citet{tishby-17a} argued that it can also be used to explain phenomena in statistical learning, and in particular neural networks.
+While originally motivated by compression in information theory,~\citet{tishby-17a} argued that the information bottleneck can also be used to explain phenomena in statistical learning, and in particular neural networks.
 Specifically, let~$T$ denote the activations of an intermediate layer in a neural network.
 Through empirical studies,~\citet{tishby-17a} argued that neural network training consisted of a \emph{fitting} phase, where both~$I(T;Y)$ and~$I(X;T)$ increase and the network achieves good predictive performance, followed by a \emph{compression} phase, where~$I(T;Y)$ remains constant but~$I(X;T)$ decreases, so that the network learns a compressed, well-generalizing representation. \citet{achille-18a} developed this further to derive a regularized training objective that aims to promote learning minimal representations, and connected this with PAC-Bayesian theory.
 The existence of the fitting and compression phases was questioned by~\citet{saxe-18a}, who argued that these empirical phenomena do not occur in general, and depend heavily on implementation details.
-More discussion on the information bottleneck and its connection to learning can be found in the works of~\citet{ziv-20a} and~\citet{geiger-20a}.
+More discussion on the information bottleneck and its connection to learning can be found in the works of~\citet{ziv-20a} and~\citet{geiger-20a}, as well as \citet{kawaguchi-23a}, who establish generalization bounds.